Dean Carlson

 Dean Paul Carlson (August 1, 1950 – August 5, 2022) was an American professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Iowa State Cyclones.

-Early life and high school
+Early life

 Carlson was born and grew up in Rushford, Minnesota, and attended Rushford High School, where he played football and basketball.

 College career

 Carlson began his collegiate career at Rochester State Junior College and was named All-Region as a sophomore after leading all junior college passers with 2,090 yards and 21 touchdown passes.
 He transferred to Iowa State University and was named the Cyclones starter going into his first season with the team.
 He finished the year with 1,391 yards with 11 touchdown passes and 16 interceptions while rushing for 169 yards and four touchdowns.
 As a senior, he completed 141 of 285 passes for a school record 1,671 yards with 14 touchdowns and 19 interceptions and rushed for an additional seven touchdowns for a Cyclone record 21 total touchdowns as Iowa State went 8–4 and played in the first bowl in program history in the 1971 Sun Bowl.
 After the season Carlson played in the 1972 Senior Bowl and started in the 1971 North–South Shrine Game.